 The height thing didn’t turn out to be such a problem.
 Waiting for my ears to pop was more painful.
 But worst of all was the fact that I was nauseous for about an hour afterward – a case of extreme motion sickness, I guess.

-All up, it was an amazing, unforgettable afternoon.
+All up, skydiving in Queenstown made for an amazing, unforgettable afternoon.
 Every night for the week that followed, I found myself running through the whole thing in my head and marvelling, Did that really happen?
 They say some people immediately rush to sign up to become jump instructors after their first skydive.
 But I think it’s safe to say it’s a once-in-a-lifetime experience for me – an adrenaline junkie I am not.

 Ever been skydiving?
 Or want to?